dmyklejord/SelfSupervised-Document-Classification/README.md

 ![SimCLRTsne](SimCLR_0.0001LR_TSNE.png)

+Open *SimCLR_0.0001LR_InteractiveTSNE.html* in a browser for an interactive T-sne.

 ## How to run:
 The script was made to run locally on Apple M-series GPU/MPS, but will check and use CUDA if available.
 Will fall back to running on CPU (but it'll take forever).
 It's a significant speed-up running on MPS vs CPU. **To run on MPS, make sure your version of Pytorch supports this.** At the time of this writing, this was only available with the nightly version of Pytorch: